JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 ### Provide Secrets to IDE

-To avoid storing hardcoded values in the project configuration, the most suitable method for local development would be using environment variables provided within the _Run/Debug Configuration_.
+To avoid storing hard-coded values in the project configuration, the most suitable method for local development would be using environment variables provided within the _Run/Debug Configuration_.

 To specify secrets like `PUBLISH_TOKEN` and values required for the `signPlugin` task, modify your Gradle configuration as follows: